daviddevs23/nvimConfig/README.md

 TODO:
 - Fuzzy file finding
-- Add LSP for C++, Python, Bash, Nix, CSS, HTML, Typescript
 - Better code action and error reporting
-- Add auto formatters
+- Add auto formatters - maybe
 - Project generators as custom plugin (C++ defaults, etc)
 - Clean up trailing spaces at the end of lines and the file as plugin
 - Add a way to quickly add files